 Why Space Planning Matters for Guest Experience

-Studies on hotel guests demonstrate that interior layout evaluation significantly impacts perceived value (R² = 0.517), which directly shapes loyalty and satisfaction.
+Studies on hotel guests demonstrate that interior layout evaluation accounts for over 50% of perceived value (R² = 0.517), which directly shapes loyalty and satisfaction.
+That's not a design detail - it's the dominant variable.

-When guests don't have to think about navigating your space—when the coffee table is exactly the right distance from the sofa, when the pathway to the bathroom is clear even in darkness—the experience feels seamless.
+When guests don't have to think about navigating your space, when the coffee table is exactly the right distance from the sofa, when the pathway to the bathroom is clear even in darkness, the experience feels seamless.
+If you're feeling stuck on how to achieve this in your home or rental, call 408-306-5003 for a free consultation - we can identify simple changes that make a real difference.

 The Psychology of Spatial Comfort

-Our brains process spatial information subconsciously.
-Room flow, furniture placement, and visual balance trigger emotional responses before we consciously register them.
+Our brains process spatial information subconsciously - room flow, furniture placement, and visual balance trigger emotional responses before we consciously register them.
+This is why guests form opinions about a space within seconds of entering.

-Research reveals that furniture density profoundly affects perceived spaciousness.
-Rooms with 26% surface coverage feel "normal," while 41% coverage registers as "crowded."
+Research reveals that furniture density profoundly affects perceived spaciousness: rooms with 26% surface coverage feel "normal," while 41% coverage registers as "crowded."
+Sparse furnishing actually makes spaces appear larger than completely empty rooms, because furniture provides scale and context for the eye.

 Key psychological factors: